 Cat-back exhaust systems are the most popular exhaust upgrade for Infiniti G37 owners.

-With a cat-back exhaust system in place, you can either retain your stock catalytic converter or replace it with a high-flow unit.
+You can then either retain your stock catalytic converter or replace it with a high-flow unit.

-Some of the best cat-back exhaust systems you can buy for your G37 include:
+Some of the best cat-back exhaust systems for your G37 include:

 - AFE Takeda Cat-Back